If December is the season for giving, what is the season for asking? Let’s outstretch our hands and make space for our needs.

 Or consider the righteous James Baldwin, who had left America’s feckless social laws and ingrained bigotry to settle in Paris, but who was persuaded (Baldwin’s words) by his childhood friend editor Sol Stein to return to America and pen ten astoundingly important essays that became Baldwin’s Notes of a Native Son.

-And then there is my beloved Henry David Thoreau, who went to “live simply” but could only do so on his friend Emerson’s land.
+And then there is my beloved Henry David Thoreau, who went to “live simply” but could only do so on his friend Emerson’s land (I learned that fact from Amanda Palmer).

 This Ralph Waldo Emerson, who wrote a letter of encouragement to Walt Whitman after Whitman’s epic poem “Leaves of Grass” was poorly received.
 And all three of these cosmic marvels, in some way, influenced poet Mary Oliver two centuries later in poetry, in mind, and in her endless quest to sit in eternity.1